 - Practice in front of a mirror for the right form.
 It’s much more motivating to not only feel but see your improvements.

-I also advise to attend a group yoga class once in a while so a teacher can correct possible errors you may have develop on your own.
+I also advise to attend a group yoga class once in a while so a teacher can correct possible errors you may have developed on your own.
 If you prefer, you can have a private session at home.

 A lot of people are not comfortable wearing revealing clothes and having to bend ridiculously in front of others.
 Personally I tend to listen more to my body if I am not surrounded by people.
 It’s also possible to test new kinds of practice, new movements without ever thinking about the way you look.
 Although yoga should be a practice of non-judgment, I can assure you it isn’t free of it.
 I am well aware of people looking at me instead of themselves in the mirror.
-It doesn’t bother me but I can understand it does if you are not comfortable at the first place.
-Home practice offers you a careless option... and you do not have to wear Lululemon…
+It doesn’t bother me but I can understand it does you, if you are not comfortable at the first place.
+Home practice offers you a carefree option... and you do not have to wear Lululemon…

-If you are looking for the meditative part of yoga and more into the mindfulness practice than the physical part of yoga, you can find a few tools here: Meditation: Happier, Wiser, Younger and Thinner?
+If you are looking for the meditative part of yoga and are more into the mindfulness practice than the physical part of yoga, you can find a few tools here: Meditation: Happier, Wiser, Younger and Thinner?